-Additional information regarding this position can be found in Chapter 7 of the USCG IMH and Temporary Flight Restriction Information.
+Additional information regarding this position can be found in Chapter 7 of the USCG IMH and at Temporary Flight Restrictions.

 3420 AIR TACTICAL

 The Air Tactical Group Supervisor is primarily responsible for tactical operations of aircraft and aircrews.
 Including coordination and scheduling of aircraft operations intended to locate, observe, track, surveil, support dispersant applications, or other deliverable response application techniques, or report on incident situation when fixed and/or rotary-wing aircraft are airborne at an incident.
 Duties include: